The Tenkai Palm tutorial can be used when learning a card trick vanish and production and a coin trick vanish and production.

-Not a lot is know of this man but his name lives on with an important sleight of hand trick which can be used in both coin and card magic.
-We look at both techniques here on this page
+Not a lot is known of this man but his name lives on with an important sleight of hand trick which can be used in both coin and card magic.
+We examine both techniques here on this page.

-The first technique is with cards.
+The first technique is utilised when performing with cards.

 Below is a great display of cunning and magic when two coins are shown, one in each hand.
-Then after a bit of brilliance, one coin has jumped across the palms and joined the other coin making one hand produce two coins leaving the the other hand empty.
-The secret is to push the coin behind the fingers and pinch the coin between the ring finger and the pinky finger (the small finger for those who do not know what the pinky is... time to learn now in a funny way )
+Then unbelievably, one coin has jumped across the palms and joined the other coin making one hand produce two coins leaving the other hand empty.
+The secret is to push the coin behind your fingers and pinch the coin between the ring finger and the pinky finger (the small finger for those who do not know what the pinky is... time to learn now in a funny way )

 Watch, learn and enjoy this master class below to learn the Tenkai Palm Tutorial for coin tricks.
 It is a great trick as shown in this video and our thanks go to the creator of this great sleight of hand work of art.